wboykinm/billmorris.io/blog/_posts/2023-09-24-stories-in-geologic-time.md

 [^demon]: page 115: Sagan Carl.
 1997. _The Demon-Haunted World._ New York: Ballantine Books.
 [^albers]: Albers Jan.
 2002. _Hands on the Land : A History of the Vermont Landscape._ Cambridge Mass: MIT.
 [^wilder]: Wilder Frankie.
 1862. _The Death of Henry Harrison Wilder._ Burlington: University of Vermont. <https://cdi.uvm.edu/manuscript/uvmcdi-95736>.
+[^forest]: Vermont in particular was famously 80% deforested a century ago; now it is close to 80% afforested.
+The secret?
+[Economic inversion and flat population growth](https://web.archive.org/web/20211027162650/https://vtdigger.org/2018/07/15/green-mountains-not-green/).
+[^strip]: The scars are [visible from space](https://web.archive.org/web/20201119091255/https://earthobservatory.nasa.gov/world-of-change/Hobet), and will be for a long time to come.